-Here you get all the basic settings, which include General, Inventory, Shipping, Linked Products, Attributes and Advanced.
+Here you get all the basic settings, which include General, Inventory, Shipping, Linked Products, Attributes, Advanced, and Get more options.
 You will see the two fields for sales tax here if you have sales tax enabled in your WooCommerce settings.

 Simple Product Virtual

 Obviously, if you choose virtual for your Simple Product, you will no longer have the shipping option.